8001Aditya/Multi_Tier_Architecture_using_CloudFormation/README.md

-## Multi-Tier Architecture with AWS CloudFormation
+## Multi-Tier Architecture using AWS CloudFormation

 This repository contains a CloudFormation template to deploy a three-tier architecture on AWS.
 The setup includes a web tier, an application tier, and a database tier with proper networking and security configurations.